Cuban migration to Philadelphia: Social Organization

-As many Cubans were employed by cigar companies at the same time than many unions were developed naturally unions that focus on the working rights of Spanish speaking people would be created.
-In 1877 the first Spanish speaking union was established in Philadelphia by cigar makers.
+As many Cubans were employed by cigar companies at the same time, many unions that focused on the working rights of Spanish-speaking people would be created.
+In 1877 the first Spanish-speaking union was established in Philadelphia by cigar makers.

 Political Movements

 As Cuba moved for independence from the Spanish Empire in 1895 they would receive support from the United States.
 Many migrant Cubans would join the Cuba Libre movement in the early 1890s and primarily consisted of cigar workers throughout Philadelphia and the rest of the east coast.

 Philadelphia was also the third largest supporter of the Cuban independence movement behind Tampa and New York until 1898.
 In the aftermath of the Spanish–American War the Cuban Revolutionary Party was disbanded and many of its members remained in Philadelphia and continued to lead other Spanish speakers in many social movements in the following years.

 Throughout the mid to late 19th century many Spanish speaking papers were released that proclaimed a strong support for the Cuban independence movement.
 These included El Eco de Cuba (1850's), El Cubano (1850's), Le Voce de America (1860's) and many others along the East coast.